-Nonlinear optics for all-optical signal processing has proven to be extremely powerful, particularly when implemented in photonic integrated circuits based on highly nonlinear materials such as silicon [1-3].
-All optical signal processing functions include all-optical logic [4], demultiplexing from 160Gb/s [5] to over 1Tb/s [6], optical performance monitoring via slow light [7,8], all-optical regeneration [9,10], and others [11-16].
-Complementary metal oxide semiconductor (CMOS) compatible platforms are centrosymmetric where the 2rd order nonlinear response is zero, and so nonlinear devices in these platforms have been based on 3rd order nonlinear susceptibility including third harmonic generation [11,17-21] and the Kerr nonlinearity (n_2) [1,2].
-The efficiency of Kerr based all-optical devices depends on the waveguide nonlinear parameter (γ).
-Although silicon can achieve extremely high values of γ , it suffers from high nonlinear losses due to two-photon absorption (TPA) and the resulting free carriers [2].
-Even if the free carriers are eliminated by p-i-n junctions, silicon's relatively poor intrinsic nonlinear figure of merit (FOM = $n_2/(\beta \lambda)$, where β is the TPA and is λ the wavelength) of around 0.3 in the telecom band is far too low to achieve high performance.
-While TPA can be turned to advantage for some all-optical functions [22-24], for the most part silicon's low FOM in the telecom band is a limitation.
-This has motivated research on a range of alternate nonlinear platforms highlighted by the chalcogenide glasses [25-34].
-However, while offering many advantages, these platforms are not compatible with the CMOS silicon computer chip industry.
+All-optical signal processing based on nonlinear optics has proven to be extremely powerful, particularly when implemented in photonic integrated circuits based on highly nonlinear materials such as silicon [1-3].
+All optical signal processing functions include all-optical logic [4], demultiplexing at ultra-high bit rates from 160Gb/s [5] to over 1Tb/s [6], optical performance monitoring (OPM) using slow light [7,8], all-optical regeneration [9,10], and others [11-16].
+Complementary metal oxide semiconductor (CMOS) compatible platforms are centrosymmetric and so the 2rd order nonlinear response is zero.
+Hence, nonlinear devices in these platforms have been based on the 3rd order nonlinear susceptibility including third harmonic generation [11,17-21] and the Kerr nonlinearity $(n_2)$ [1,2].
+The efficiency of Kerr nonlinearity based all-optical devices depends on the waveguide nonlinear parameter ( $\gamma$ ).
+Although silicon-oninsulator nanowire devices can achieve extremely high nonlinearities ( $\gamma$ ), they suffer from high nonlinear optical losses due to two-photon absorption (TPA) and the resulting generated free carriers [2].
+Even if the free carriers are swept out by p-i-n junctions, silicon's relatively poor intrinsic nonlinear figure of merit (FOM = $n_2/(\beta \lambda)$ ), where $\beta$ is the TPA and $\lambda$ the wavelength) of around 0.3 in the telecom band is too low to achieve good performance.
+While TPA can be turned to advantage for some all-optical functions [22-24], for the most part, silicon's low FOM in the telecom band is a limitation.
+This has motivated research on a range of alternate nonlinear platforms including chalcogenide glasses [25-34].
+However, while offering many advantages, these platforms are not compatible with CMOS processing - the basis of the silicon computer chip industry.